10-10-10 Meeting Model: How to Run Effective 30-Minute One-on-Ones

 Indeed, sometimes these sessions can feel more like casual chats than real tools for growth.

-To solve this, management experts created the 10/10/10 one-on-one model.
+Management experts created the 10/10/10 one-on-one model.
 It has become popular because it helps managers and team members improve communication skills and make the most of limited time.

 Core concept of the 10/10/10 model